High blood pressure and diet

 Other daily nutrient goals in the DASH diet include limiting carbohydrates to 55% of daily calories and dietary cholesterol to 150 mg.
 Try to get at least 30 grams (g) of daily fiber.

-Check with your provider before you increase the potassium in your diet or use salt substitutes (which often contain potassium).
+Check with your doctor before you increase the potassium in your diet or use salt substitutes (which often contain potassium).
 People who have kidney problems or who take certain medicines must be careful about how much potassium they consume.

 HEART HEALTHY DIET